Greece–Romania relations: Early period

-Organizations such as the Society of Macedono–Romanian Culture funded ethnographic expeditions to Macedonia, Epirus and Thessaly, funding being allocated to the creation of Romanian speaking schools and churches.
+Organizations such as the Macedo-Romanian Cultural Society funded ethnographic expeditions to Macedonia, Epirus and Thessaly, funding being allocated to the creation of Romanian speaking schools and churches.
 This coincided with the wider Macedonian Struggle conflict, where similar organizations of Greek, Bulgarian and Serbian origin not only propagated their culture, but also engaged in armed struggle against each other and the Ottoman authorities.
 Romanian influence in Macedonia remained limited as its schools lacked the needed funding.
 Moreover, Aromanians struggled to adapt to the Romanian language as taught in the schools.
 In 1896 Ottoman authorities refused to appoint a Romanian metropolitan bishop to the Aromanian communities.
 Romanian authorities bribed Ottoman officials with 100,000 golden francs, however when the Ottoman sultan demanded a formal alliance, the Romanians broke the negotiations.
 Another important issue was the status of the inheritances of Greeks in Romania.
 In 1892, Romania refused to hand over the property of the recently deceased Greek expatriate Konstantinos Zappas, to the Greek state, citing an article of the Romanian constitution forbidding foreign nationals from owning agricultural land.
 The Trikoupis government then recalled its ambassador in Bucharest.
 Romania followed suit, thus severing diplomatic relations between the two countries.
 Diplomatic relations were restored in July 1896, in response to a rise of Bulgarian komitadji activity in Macedonia.
 The assassination of Romanian professor Ștefan Mihăileanu by a komitadji agent on 22 July 1900, caused panic in Bucharest amidst fears of an impending war with Bulgaria.
 On 24 April 1904, a group of pro–Romanian Aromanians submitted a petition to the Ecumenical Patriarchate of Constantinople demanding greater autonomy including the administration of church service in the Aromanian language instead of Greek.
 The Patriarchate viewed the incident as a Romanian provocation, citing the fact that the translations of religious texts were not officially approved.
 As a result, it declined the petition.
 In 1905, the two countries exchanged accusations regarding the Aromanian Question.
 Romania claimed that Greek armed bands targeted ethnic Romanians in Macedonia, whereas Greece accused Romania of trying to create a false equation between Aromanians and Romanians.